zainea-bogdan/Personal_Lab_Python_Learning/README.md

 # Personal_Lab_Python_Learning

-- This repo serves as my documentation place for my learning process of python nd its components related to Data World.
-It might look unorganised or too basisc at first, but brick by brick, i am gonna build my knowledge tower in Python.
+🧪 This repository serves as a sandbox for my personal learning and experimentation with Python and data-related technologies.
+While some components may appear basic or loosely structured, they represent foundational concepts and tools I explore, test, and iterate on.
+Many of these snippets or techniques may evolve and be integrated into larger, production-ready projects hosted in separate repositories.